Sign up to our Newsletter

 To confirm the academic potential indicated by your scores and transcripts, another admission requirement is letters of recommendation.
 You’re required to submit at least two letters of recommendation and up to three.

-These letters should be written by recommenders that know you well and can vouch for your eligibility for law school.
-As such, it is best if these letters come from academic mentors or professors that worked closely with you and observed your academic performance.
+These letters should be written by recommenders who know you well and can vouch for your eligibility for law school.
+As such, it is best if these letters come from academic mentors or professors who worked closely with you and observed your academic performance.

 Ensure each letter shares new information to further prove your candidacy and demonstrate how well-rounded you are.